 If you are ready to build your own eCommerce store for just buying and selling the products then follow 9 steps to start an eCommerece business.

 E-business has several components including BI (Business Intelligence), CRM (Customer Relationship Management), ERP (Enterprise Resource Planning), SCM (Supply Chain Management), Collaboration, online activities, and electronic transactions within the firm.
 But following three areas have great importance for e-business:

 It is also known as supplier exchange in which business to business, business to government, business to consumer, and sales of services are made with the help of the internet.
-Basically, e-procurement is a way adopted by the companies to reduce the costs and efforts by sourcing products or services electronically.
+Basically, e-procurement is a way adopted by companies to reduce costs and efforts by sourcing products or services electronically.